Looking for more in Author Directory?

 LG Thomson's headshot

 LG Thomson was born in Glasgow, grew up in Cumbernauld, went to art school in Dundee, and now lives in the Highlands.
-She was short-listed for the Dundee Book Prize and her writing has appeared in a wide range of anthologies and literary publications including Wyldblood Magazine, Epoch Press, and Art North.
+She was the winner of the Grolsch/Company Magazine Question of Style Creative Writing Award and was subsequently shortlisted for the Dundee Book Prize.
+Her writing has appeared in a wide range of anthologies and literary publications including Wyldblood Magazine, Epoch Press, and Art North.

-Lorraine has extensive experience of running creative writing workshops for all ages and has devised several creative writing courses including Green Ink, a project for young writers aged 16 to 25.
-She is the co-tutor of a unique creative writing and art course at Bridge House Art in Ullapool and runs creative writing workshops for Open Book in Ullapool and Coigach.
+LG has extensive experience of facilitating creative writing workshops for all ages and has devised several courses including Green Ink, a project for young writers aged 16 to 25.
+She is the co-tutor of a unique creative writing and expressive art course at Bridge House Art in Ullapool and runs creative writing workshops for Open Book in Ullapool and Coigach.

 Local authorities will visit